Ngineer101/minimalizt/src/content/blog/landing-page-builder-cms-vs-code.md

 Hybrid approaches let you pick the best tool for each job, but they introduce some integration overhead and multiple sources of truth.
 From my experience, the benefits of a hybrid approach usually outweigh the drawbacks because, if set up correctly, it gives multiple teams enough autonomy to make changes independently while still working on shared company-wide goals and targets.

 It's also worth noting that any approach or tool choice is not permanent.
 It's important to re-evaluate your decisions whenever the situation changes.
-This could be due to a change in the market, a change in the company strategy, or a change in the team's skill set (see Swapfiets' iterations over the years).
+This could be due to a change in the market, a change in the company strategy, or a change in the team's skill set.

 ---